omahs/hlfabric-topologies/README.md

 ## ***A. Prerequisites***

 - Docker & Docker Compose Plugin (v2) need to be installed locally
-  - docker needs be able to be executed as a non-root (logged-in user); i.e. no need to use *sudo* to run docker commands
+  - docker needs to be able to be executed as a non-root (logged-in user); i.e. no need to use *sudo* to run docker commands
   - The Docker Compose Plugin allows for *docker compose (instead of docker-compose) commands* to be executed.
 This  is leveraged extensively in setup scripts
 - Linux or Mac environment (all setup/destroy scripts are bash scripts)